This event has completed. This information has been preserved for archival purposes.

 Coin toss in pool seeding games to determine home team.

-Home team is the highest seed for all games in the bracket...both main bracket and the doghouse bracket.
+Home team is the highest seed for all games in the bracket...main bracket, doghouse bracket, and last chance bracket.

 *if there is an IF GAME, then we will have a coin toss to determine the home team in the final championship game...regardless of either team's seed.